 As reported in The 1958 Australian Army CJ-3B Trials on CJ3B.info, the Willys CJ-3B was rejected as the Army's 1/4-ton reconnaissance vehicle, but apparently some of the Australian long-wheelbase CJ-3B-L conversions were purchased to serve as field ambulances.
-These photos show a recently restored example.
+These photos show a recently restored example, with a diesel engine.

 Note: the canvas top does not actually carry the red cross.
 I added it to this photo to show how it may have looked in service.

-Owner Laith Robinson listed the Jeep for sale in August 2017 and said, "This car was previously an ambulance for the Army and has been restored well.
+Owner Laith Robinson has listed the Jeep for sale in Australia and says, "This car was previously an ambulance for the Army and has been restored well.
 Runs perfectly, just needs a couple of leaks sealed.
 Great car that I am sad to be selling.
 Has a spare engine and gear box among many spare parts."

 A brilliant feature of this conversion is the opening side panel on the canvas top.

 See also a left rear view (110K JPEG) of the ambulance.

 Other details included which indicate somebody put some thought into this Jeep's configuration, are the front PTO winch and the twin gas tanks.

 Of course, in addition to the extra length of the CJ-3B-L, the Willys Australia modifications included right hand drive, and the new parking brake handle, which did not appear on the CJ-3B in the U.S. until 1961.